Technology

 Ground source heat pumps aren't recommended for all homes.
 If your home isn't suitable, you could end up with a system which doesn't deliver for you or your money.

-Our experts will tell you all the things you need to consider before taking the plunge with a ground source heat pump.
+Here, our experts will tell you all the things you need to consider before taking the plunge with a ground source heat pump.
 From the difference between a horizontal and vertical ground source heat pump system and how much space you'll need, to how to find an approved installer.

-So make sure that you read on as it's worth taking the time to see if your home is suitable or not.
+So make sure that you read on as it's worth taking the time to work out if your home is suitable or not.

 Ground source heat pump suitability